Aeroluna/Vivify/README.md

   "b": float, // Time in beats.
   "t": "DeclareRenderTexture",
   "d": {
-    "name": string, // Name of the texture
+    "id": string, // Name of the texture
     "xRatio": float, // (Optional) Number to divide width by, i.e. on a 1920x1080 screen, an xRatio of 2 will give you a 960x1080 texture.
     "yRatio": float, // (Optional) Number to divide height by.
     "width": int, // (Optional) Exact width for the texture.